Community Action Grants

 - San Martin Gwinn Home & School Club

-Completed 2016-2017 grant applications were submitted (AAUW Morgan Hill, Attn: Community Action Grants, P.O.
-Box 1528, Morgan Hill, CA 95038) and postmarked no later than December 15.
-Alternatively, they coule be emailed to email@example.com.
-(We anticipate the grant time frame being slightly different for 2017-2018, with grant applications due earlier, between September 15 and November 15 and recipients notified before the end of the calendar year.)
-Look for more information here in September, 2017.
-Funding must be used within the upcoming calendar year.
+Completed 2017-2018 grant applications must be submitted (AAUW Morgan Hill, Attn: Community Action Grants, P.O.
+Box 1528, Morgan Hill, CA 95038) and postmarked no later than October 31.
+Alternatively, they may be emailed to email@example.com.
+Grant recipients will be notified of their selection by November 30.
+Funding must be used before the end of the upcoming calendar year.

 Grants for up to $1000 each will be provided to local non-profit organizations requesting funding for a specific program or expense that is in alignment with AAUW’s mission.
 An organization may request funding for more than one project or program, but separate applications are required for each.